 Program Limitations and Requirements

 The Faculty Research Committee considers requests for travel support—from faculty members and students—only insofar as it is directly related to the research activity itself.
-Requests for travel to professional meetings, including travel to present the results of FRC-funded research, should be directed to the Associate Academic Dean.
+Requests for travel to professional meetings, including travel to present the results of FRC-funded research, should be directed to the Dean of Academic Affairs.

 Award recipients are responsible for proper stewardship of grant funds and adherence to the approved budget.
 The Committee should be acknowledged on any publication resulting from the grant funded research.